jtraboulsi/Cost-of-Capital/README.md

 # Cost-of-Capital
-Estimating the cost of capital of PlugPower's, an unprofitable publicly traded, alt. energy company.
+Estimating the cost of capital of PlugPower's, an unprofitable, publicly traded, alternative energy company.